 Conference with the Minister: After a date and time for your wedding are confirmed, the officiating Grace Church minister will want to hold one or more pre-marital conferences with you.
 The service for your wedding will be a traditional Christian service.
 If you have other expectations, please be prepared to share them with the minister at this conference.
 Your wedding plans are not complete until this conference has occurred.

-Premarital Counseling Services: In addition to the pastoral sessions, there is a premarital counseling workshop with Pastor Carol Madalin (847-274-3038).
+Premarital Counseling Services: Each officiating pastor reqiures at least three hour long premarital counseling sessions.
 This interactive, informational experience is required by all couples choosing to be married at Grace Church, unless the Pastor approves an appropriate substitute.
 The counseling/interview sessions should begin approximately 3-4 months in advance of your wedding service.

 Guest Ministers: Under appropriate circumstances, we will permit a guest minister of your choice to officiate at your wedding.
 Your request needs to be made known at the time you schedule the date and time of your wedding.
 This privilege is, of course, subject to approval from our Senior Pastor.

-Music: Nancy Staton, the Principal Organist of Grace Church, provides music at all weddings requiring organ/keyboard music.
-Wedding Music Seminars are scheduled as needed approximately every three months.
-The bride, groom, and their parents are invited to attend this seminar, at which couples are assisted in their selections of organ, piano and instrumental literature.
-Examples of processionals, recessionals, and service music will be demonstrated.
+Music: Tom Colao, the Principal Organist of Grace Church, provides music at all weddings requiring organ/keyboard music.
 Recommendations for professional instrumentalists are available as desired.
 It is the responsibility of the couples to contact the Principal Organist for available professional soloists.
-Guest vocalists may be invited to participate in the wedding and must be approved by Nancy Staton.
-Nancy will also provide and demonstrate recommended solo literature.
+Guest vocalists may be invited to participate in the wedding.
 It is the responsibility of the soloist to provide the score if it is not in the Grace Music Ministry library.